Far Cry 4: Multiplayer

 Far Cry 4 features a co-operative multiplayer mode known as "Guns for Hire", which supports up to two players.
 The mode is separated from the game's campaign, and players are free to explore the game's world, defeat enemies, and infiltrate outposts with their companion.
 In addition to the co-operative mode, players can gain access to several competitive multiplayer modes which have an asymmetrical structure.
 Players play as either a Rakshasa or a Golden Path member.
-The Rakshasa are equipped with bows and arrows, and have the ability to teleport and to summon wildlife to assist them and gain transparency, while Golden Path members are equipped with guns and explosives, and have access to armored vehicles.
+The Rakshasa are equipped with bows and arrows and have the ability to teleport and summon wildlife to assist them and gain transparency, while Golden Path members are equipped with guns and explosives, and have access to armored vehicles.
 Known as "Battles of Kyrat", players fight against each other in three modes, called Outpost, Propaganda, and Demon Mask.
 Far Cry 4 also contains a Map Editor that allows users to create and share custom content.
 Similar to that of Far Cry 3, players can create their maps by customizing landscapes, and by placing buildings, trees, wildlife, and vehicles.
 However, the Map Editor did not support competitive multiplayer levels at launch.
 Multiplayer support was added to the game on February 3, 2015.

-Synopsis

-Premise

-The story was inspired by the ten-year-long Maoist insurgency in Nepal.
-The game follows Ajay Ghale, a young Kyrati-American who returns to his native country of Kyrat (a fictional Himalayan country derived from the Kirat ethnicities of Nepal and northern India) to spread his deceased mother's ashes.
-Kyrat was once an autonomous state in the Himalayas ruled by a royal family before being engulfed in a series of civil wars.
-Ajay finds the country in a state of conflict between Kyrat's Royal Army, led by the country's eccentric and tyrannical King Pagan Min, and the Golden Path, a rebel movement fighting to free Kyrat from Min's oppressive rule.
-The choices Ajay makes will determine the fate of Kyrat.